Surrogate Frequently Asked Questions

 How Much Do Surrogate Mothers Get Paid?

-In order to be approved as a surrogate at California Surrogacy Center, you must meet a few important qualifications.
-You must be between 21 and 37 years old, in good health and not overweight (BMI under 30), have no criminal or mental health history, a nonsmoker, and currently raising biological children.
+In order to be approved as a surrogate at California Surrogacy Center, you must meet a few important surrogate mother requirements.
+You must be between 21 and 37 years old, in good health and not overweight (BMI under 32), have no criminal history, be a nonsmoker, and be currently raising biological children.
 You will also be asked to pass medical and psychological screenings.
 It is also required that all surrogates are citizens or permanent residents of the United States.

 Do I Get to Choose the Parents I Will Become a Surrogate For?